reflectoring/reflectoring.github.io/_posts/2021-04-30-exploring-a-spring-boot-app-with-actuator-and-jq.md

 {"status":"UP"}
 ```

 This is usually a shallow healthcheck.
-While this is useful in production environment for a loadbalancer to check against frequently, it does not help us in our goal of understanding the application.
+While this is useful in a production environment for a loadbalancer to check against frequently, it does not help us in our goal of understanding the application.

 Many applications also implement **deep healthchecks** which **can help us quickly find out what are the external dependencies of the application, which databases and message brokers does it connect to etc**.